 Richard J Kinch, PhD

 This page describes the lens adapters I design and manufacture for the Raspberry Pi camera module.
+With my engineered modifications, the stock camera module gains an upgraded capability for scientific and industrial imaging.
 I also give examples below of various projects to enhance the optical performance, including suggestions for novel applications of the camera.
 You may skip down to the adapter descriptions below for details and ordering, or continue reading here with my technical introduction to the Raspberry Pi itself and the camera module.

 The Raspberry Pi, a credit-card-sized computer.
 See also my high-resolution reference photos for the Raspberry Pi Model B (top view) and Raspberry Pi Model B (bottom view).
 Raspberry Pi models include "A", "B", "B+", and "2", which differ in memory, connections, and speed.
 These photos here are of the Model B version.
 In 2015, the Raspberry Pi Foundation introduced the official 7-inch touchscreen display, for which I provide a dimensional reference drawing.